nicolasmarti/mylibc/README.md

 * Everything passes with alt-ergo 0.95
 * the bitmap library is not verifiable yet due to some bug in frama-c
 * you can stipulate a set of option for frama-c per c files with a default available (<filename>.opt)
 * inductive predicate code gen is completely wrong.
-A patch "partially" correct that, though still need some boilerplate (c.f. list)
+A patch correct that

 Contensts: